andreasrs/api-responsetimes/README.md

 Disclaimer
 =========

 This project contains some applications that can be bombed using apachebench(ab) or siege.
-The applications implement a theoretical but realistic scenario implemented in different languages/frameworksi all resulting in the same output; solving the problem in a "realistic" and not "highly optimized" way within the scope of given tools.
+The applications implement a theoretical but realistic scenario implemented in different languages/frameworks.
+All examples result in the same output; solving the problem in a "realistic" way within the scope of given tools.

 This CAN be useful to get an overview on how the technologies behave with default/sane settings on a given machine, but should not be considered as absolute evidence as "the best framework for x" or "runtime x is so much better than y" alone.
 Use COMMON SENSE when interpreting the results, and be sure to study and understand what the applications actually do.
 All the code is there.
 The primary goals is to get a basic idea and overview of the baseline responsetimes to expect when creating a new API using these modern frameworks.